aaginsb/new-sensitivity-analysis-for-neural-circuits/README.md

 Code used in "Mechanisms for dysregulation of excitatory-inhibitory balance underlying allodynia in dorsal horn neural subcircuits" by Ginsberg et al. 2024.
-A preprint of this paper is available [here](https://doi.org/10.1101/2024.06.10.598179).
+A preprint of the Ginsberg et al. paper is available [here](https://doi.org/10.1101/2024.06.10.598179).

 The three main files in this repository are: